This will be the first time the NCAA Women's Regionals have been hosted in Greensboro since 2019

-GREENSBORO, N.C. — The Greensboro Coliseum will host the Sweet 16 round of the NCAA Women’s Basketball Regionals in just two days.
+GREENSBORO, N.C. — The Greensboro Coliseum is hosting the Sweet 16 round of the NCAA Women’s Basketball Tournament.

 The last time the Greensboro Coliseum had any NCAA Women's basketball action was back in 2019, right before the pandemic started.
 Surrounding businesses are welcoming the tournament back with open arms.